Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 17 November 2024 03.24.41 UTC
+- WIB: Minggu, 17 November 2024 04.22.16 UTC
-- WITA: Minggu, 17 November 2024 04.24.41 UTC
+- WITA: Minggu, 17 November 2024 05.22.16 UTC
-- WIT: Minggu, 17 November 2024 05.24.41 UTC
+- WIT: Minggu, 17 November 2024 06.22.16 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: success
+Kategori: nature